DarkArtilect/shouldiusesockstonight/README.md

 # shouldiusesockstonight
-repository for Should i use socks tonigt?
+repository for Should i use socks tonight?